 A: The file limit is ten permissions documents (PDF).
 If there are more, it is advised that you combine all permissions letters into a single PDF file for upload.

 A: Margins on the binding edge (left edge if single-sided; right edge for even numbered pages, and left edge for odd numbered pages if double-sided) must be 1.5 inches; all other margins must be one inch.
 (Pagination, headers, and/or footers may be placed within the margin, but no closer than one-half inch from the edge of the page.)
-For double-sided copies, margins must be 1.5 inches on the binding edge.
-Suggested margins when using MS Word are 1.6 inches for the binding edge and1.1 inches for all other margins.
+For double-sided copies, 1.5 inches must be maintain on the inner binding edge.
 Margin requirements should apply to the entire document, including the title page.